-McAdam LLC is a registered investment advisory (RIA) firm based in Philadelphia with a network of hundreds of advisors.
+McAdam Financial is a registered investment advisory (RIA) firm based in Philadelphia with a network of hundreds of advisors.
 The firm provides financial planning and consulting services and also offers portfolio management.
 Most of the firm’s employees are also licensed insurance agents.
 McAdam primarily serves individual investors, with high net worth individuals comprising a small portion of the firm’s current client base.

 The bottom line: McAdam is an RIA that offers financial planning and portfolio management, largely to non-high net worth clients.

 |Fee structure: A percentage of AUM, fixed fees|